| C (continued) |

 drama with numerous Christ references and images:

-- rebel prisoner Luke (Paul Newman) and other new
+- the imprisonment of rebel prisoner Luke (Paul Newman) for maliciously destroying municipal property (cutting

-"Them clothes got laundry numbers on 'em.
-You remember your
+clothes got laundry numbers on 'em.
+You remember your number and

-number and always wear the ones that has your number.
-Any man forgets
+always wear the ones that has your number.
+Any man forgets his number

 - the titillating scene of a sexy teenage girl (Joy